-The national bird of Japan, if male, has a green crown, a blue throat, a purple violet collar, its mantle is green with small stripes at the bottom, a greenback, dyed in olive or light gray and dark olive colors with black and pink trim on the edges.
+The national bird of Japan, if male, has a green crown, a blue throat, and a purple violet collar.
+Its mantle is green with small stripes at the bottom, a greenback, dyed in olive or light gray and dark olive colors.
+The bird has a black and pink trim on the edges.

-If it is female, it does not have a color as bright as the male, so she can hide easily while caring for her chicks.
+If the bird is female, it does not have a color as bright as the male.
+So she can hide easily while caring for her chicks.
 The dark part of the mantle feathers is black and extends to the narrow and pale brown border, and has a green glow near the tip.
 The Kiji is endemic to Japan, except for the island of Hokkaido.
 Pheasants in a natural state are restless and cautious and tend to remain rather wild in captivity.
 They startle easily and often hide or seek refuge in the thick vegetation or in the bushes where they also usually sleep.